cockroachdb/docs/v2.1/explain.md

 ### `OPT` option

-<span class="version-tag">New in v2.1:</span> The `OPT` option displays a query plan tree if the query will be run with the [cost-based Optimizer](sql-optimizer.html).
-If it returns `pq: unsupported statement: *tree.Insert`, the query will not be run with the cost-based Optimizer and will be run with the legacy heuristic planner.
+<span class="version-tag">New in v2.1:</span> The `OPT` option displays a query plan tree if the query will be run with the [cost-based optimizer](sql-optimizer.html).
+If it returns `pq: unsupported statement: *tree.Insert`, the query will not be run with the cost-based optimizer and will be run with the heuristic planner.

 For example: